kyn76/coref-hoi/kba-README.md

 We have seen in the previous part that considering other mention-antecedents pairs can be profitable to create better partitions.
 Thus, we adopt a more global approach to consider other possible antecedents in the process.
 Moreover, we proceed at the entity scale.
 We adapt the Bell Tree approach of Luo et al. (https://aclanthology.org/P04-1018.pdf), using the predictor mention-antecedent scores.
 Those scores are already logged into the `kba-antecedents-csv` CSV files (namely the `{i}-k_best_ant_gold_bound.csv` files).

 ### The Bell Tree principle
 We go from right to left in the document, and for each mention, we evaluate its compatibility with already built clusters (representing entities).
 This compatibility considers each score between the current mention and the antecedents from the partial cluster.
-Those scores are then aggregated in a specific way inside the cluster (maximum, average) to create a score between the current mention and each cluster.
+Those scores are then aggregated in a specific way inside the cluster (maximum : `max`, average : `avg`) to create a score between the current mention and each cluster.
 We create the next generation of the Bell Tree by creating successor partitions this way : the first successor is the predecessor partition plus a new cluster with only the new mention.
 The others are obtained by adding the new mention to each partial cluster at once, covering all possibilities.
 To have more details about the process, see Luo et al.'s paper, Figure 1 specifically.
 Each partitition has a score in the Bell Tree.
 The first partition, with the first mention, has score 0.
 Then, at each generation, we compute the aggregated score between a new mention and existing clusters, and this score is added to the predecessor's to get the successor partition's cumulative score.
 The tree is then pruned by beam search, keeping only the B best-scored partitions among every successors of this generation.
 Then, we repeat the process until the last mention, and select the best-scored one.

 In our implementation, we use the gold boundaries to focus on the main task of anaphor-antecedent linking and partition build.